Acce5sDenied/MCBE_Parkour_wiki/README.md

 ### Mouse movement
 //todo

-## Blocks
+## Collision Boxes
 List of collision box for all blocks.
-For effect box for blocks like cobweb, please see the blocks section. //havent added anything there
+For effect box for blocks like cobweb, please see the block mechanics section. //havent added anything there

 Not to be confused with **hitboxes**.
 This is **collision boxes**.
 While hitbox is accurately described by the ingame block selection system, it can also accurately describe the block's collision box.
 But not for all the blocks.
 Example: caudron.
 ### Simple collision boxes